||Harry Williams...About me|

 * Sedimentation on Coastal Marshes

-* Paleotempestology (study of ancient storms) in Texas, Louisiana and Thailand
+* Paleotempestology (study of ancient storms) in Texas, Louisiana, Thailand, South Korea and Vietnam.

 * Tropical Cyclone Variability in the Western North Pacific in Response to Holocene Climate Changes